Other Special Study Opportunities

 Guilford offers numerous special study opportunities, including internships, independent study, senior thesis, special topic courses, the honors program, departmental honors work, off-campus seminars and coursework, and summer school.

 Designated by the course numbers 290 and 390 in the curriculum and carrying 1 – 4 credits, internships provide students with part-time involvement in public and private agencies while they are enrolled at Guilford.
 Internships are open to students who have accumulated 24 or more credits and who have a cumulative grade-point average of at least 2.5.
-Applications are available in the Career Development Center.
+Applications are available in Guided Discovery.
 The development of a learning plan and approval by the student’s faculty advisor, faculty sponsor, site supervisor and internship coordinator are required.
 Summer internship credit is also available.

 Regular contact with the faculty sponsor is expected throughout the duration of the internship.
 Deadlines for registering for an internship with the Registrar’s Office are posted in the academic calendar.
 Retroactive credit will not be awarded.